Blog

 Launching Uber Money, we learned that creating and launching a FinTech was both really expensive and really hard.
 And that led us to our problem that we're trying to fix today at Synctera: most FinTechs, startup founders, and even established companies don’t have the funds or resources to make their financial ideas into real, working products - no matter how innovative or helpful they are.

-That’s starting to change with Banking as a Service (BaaS) platforms -like the one we built- that can help non-financial companies quickly build functions like bill pay, payroll, FDIC-insured bank accounts, branded debit and credit cards, and more into their own stack in relatively quick fashion.
+That’s starting to change with Banking as a Service (BaaS) platforms -like the one we built- that can help non-financial companies quickly build functions like bill pay, payroll, accounts, branded debit and credit cards, and more into their own stack in relatively quick fashion.

 "Can we build banking?
 Yes, you can!"